simranaggarwal/OpenGL-Lab-Experiments/readme.txt

 Experiment 6:	Implement line clipping using Cohen-Sutherland and Liang-Barsky Experiment 7:	2D Transformations
 Experiment 8:	3D Transformations
+seirpinski:	A 3D Fractal with scaling and rotation features.

 project.cpp:	A mini project on "Solar System" depicting 3D rotation and revolution of all planets.